 Summary

 The Honda CR-V is a medium-sized SUV/crossover, available with either a petrol engine or a petrol-electric hybrid power unit.
-The current model was launched in 2018, with the hybrid model arriving in the UK in early 2019.
+This model was launched in 2018, with the hybrid model arriving in the UK in early 2019.
+It ended production in 2023, being replaced by an all-new model.

-All models have received praise for their spaciousness and practicality – Heycar calls the CR-V “an utterly dependable SUV that’ll tick a lot of boxes for a lot of buyers”.
-Auto Trader also commends the CR-V for its generous list of safety features, while Which? recommends the SUV to its readers due to it being “incredibly easy to drive”.
+All models received praise for their spaciousness and practicality – Heycar called the CR-V “an utterly dependable SUV that’ll tick a lot of boxes for a lot of buyers”.
+Auto Trader also commended the CR-V for its generous list of safety features, while Which? recommended the SUV to its readers due to it being “incredibly easy to drive”.

-On the other hand, Carwow comments that the interior quality of the CR-V is cheap in places, and the SUV is fitted with “one of the worst infotainment systems on sale”.
-Other outlets say that the lack of a diesel option will deter some buyers, and the rear seats in the seven-seat models are quite cramped.
+On the other hand, Carwow commented that the interior quality of the CR-V is cheap in places, and the SUV is fitted with “one of the worst infotainment systems on sale”.
+Other outlets said that the lack of a diesel option would deter some buyers, and that the rear seats in the seven-seat models were quite cramped.

 CR-V highlights